(Arctotis fastuosa ‘White’)

-White Monarch of the Veldt is a tender perennial flower that is native to south Africa but can be found growing in California.
-At maturity, this plant reaches the height of 12-24” and features finely cut silvery green leaves and flower heads that have long slender white petals that form a both a dark, and bright orange ring around a dark center disk.
-This plant grows in a container, attracts bees, butterflies, and hummingbirds, and is great as a cut flower!
+White Monarch of the Veldt is a tender perennial flower native to South Africa but grows in California.
+At maturity, this plant reaches a height of 12-24” and features silvery-green leaves and slender white-petaled flowers that form a dark and bright orange ring around a dark center disk.
+This plant grows in a container, attracts bees, butterflies, and hummingbirds, and is used as a cut flower!

 Also Known As: Cape Daisy, Namaqua-land Daisy.

 Native to: Cape Provinces, Namibia

 Introduced into: California